 Instead of utilizing one central unit to produce cool air, a ductless system contains smaller air blowers usually mounted to walls and ceilings.
 If you don’t have room for ducts when replacing an older building air conditioning system, a ductless system is a viable choice.

 Ductless systems are also used to supplement air conditioning systems in additions.
 If your business has different heating and cooling needs, the air blowers in a ductless system can be individually controlled, which makes it a popular choice for businesses that have varied climate control needs such as computer rooms or storage areas.
 Ductless systems are also a good choice if you must maintain a dust-free environment.
-Dust accumulating on ducts can be spread throughout a building.

-Related topic: Ducted vs. Ductless Air Conditioning?
+Learn more: Ducted vs. Ductless Air Conditioning?
 How to Choose

 A VRF system also lends itself to businesses pinched for space or need to accommodate different temperature demands.

-Older building air conditioning choices: a VRF system
+Older building air conditioning: VRF systems

 Besides space limitations, you may be faced with preservation issues when you are replacing your older building air conditioning, especially if your building has an historic designation.
 When ceilings and floors must be preserved and outward façade changes are stringently restricted, ductless or VRF systems may be the way to go.